nextflow-io/nextflow/docs/docker.rst

 .. _docker-page:

 *******************
-Docker integration
+Docker
 *******************

-Nextflow integration with `Docker container <http://www.docker.io>`_ technology allows you to write truly self-contained and reproducible computational pipelines.
+Nextflow integration with `Docker containers <http://www.docker.io>`_ technology allows you to write truly self-contained and reproducible computational pipelines.

-By using this feature any process in a pipeline script can be transparently executed into a Docker container.
-This may be extremely useful to package the binaries dependencies of a script into a standard and portable for format that can be executed on any platform supporting Docker.
+By using this feature any process in a Nextflow script can be transparently executed into a Docker container.
+This may be extremely useful to package the binaries dependencies of a script into a standard and portable format that can be executed on any platform supporting Docker.

 Prerequisites
 ==============

-You will need Docker installed in your target execution environment e.g. your computer or a distributed cluster depending where you want to run your scripts.
+You will need Docker installed in your target execution environment e.g. your computer or a distributed cluster, depending where you want to run your scripts.

 If you are running Docker on Mac OSX make sure you are mounting your local ``/Users`` directory into the Docker VM as